 As HUGS motto says “Increase Eco Tourism will Decrease Forest Destruction“, Kokonutlist encourage our readers and fans to join these trips.
 Apart from that, donation for the cause can also be made to HUGS Project.
 Contact details are as follow:

 There you go the 3rd destination under the list of hidden gems of Malaysia.
-In support of the 3C program, we will soon publish the 4th stop in the list!
-Meanwhile, stay connected to our facebook page!
+In support of the eco-tourism program, we know you could not wait for our next stop, so the NEXT and 4th destination on the list has been published!
+Also, do stay connected to our facebook page!